-- INSET days or staff meetings are used to address whole school training needs, led by the SENCo or outside agency professionals. - Individual staff members attend training courses run by outside agencies that are relevant to the needs of specific children, e.g. Autism Outreach Team, Speech and Language Therapy. - The SENCo holds a Post Graduate Certificate in National SENCo Accreditation.
-She regularly attends Dudley SENCo Network.
+- INSET days or staff meetings are used to address whole school training needs, led by the SENCo or outside agency professionals. - Individual staff members attend training courses run by outside agencies that are relevant to the needs of specific children, e.g. Autism Team, Speech and Language Therapy. - The SENCo holds a Post Graduate Certificate in National SENCo Accreditation.
+She attends Dudley SENCo Network on a termly basis.